 These hose assemblies are called “modular” coolant hoses, because they employ a variety of modules in their construction.

-You will primarily see modular hoses on European vehicles, but the Asian makes are quickly following suit as modular hoses simplify the plumbing of the vehicle at assembly.
+You will primarily see modular hoses on European vehicles, but the Asian makes are quickly following suit.
+Why you ask?
+A modular hose simplifies the plumbing of the vehicle at assembly.
 One hose assembly will connect to multiple components.

 These modules within the hoses are critical to the proper operation of the cooling system.
 For example, some hoses include flow-restrictors within the hose.
 These restrictors reduce the flow and pressure within the hose to certain components such as the heater core; and are required to maintain core integrity.

-Often, such hoses include multiple branches and connectors, with smaller I.D. heater-type hoses which snake around inside the engine compartment.
-Gates explains that Modular hoses are not a dealer only item, stating you can find the same Gates aftermarket hose from a reseller for significantly less; saving your customer substantially and making it more profitable for you.
+Gates explains that Modular hoses are not a dealer only item, stating that you can find the same Gates aftermarket hose from a distributor/reseller for significantly less; saving your customer substantially and making it more profitable for you.

 For more information on the Gates modular hose range, go to www.gatesaustralia.com.au/modular-hose